Paris - Ile De France

 The Monuments à la Mémoire de la Guerre de 1870, de la garde Républicaine et des Sapeurs-Pompiers are located in the centre of the Petit Cimetière.

 It indeed contains the graves of many French and foreign celebrities and artists of the 19th century, early 20th century and the inter war.

 They were the people who deserted Montmartre in order to live in the cheaper Montparnasse district and neighbouring St-Germain-des-Prés.

 It is impossible to name them all, but here are a few.

 Charles Baudelaire is buried with his mother and step-father in an understated grave (Div6).

-The sculptor Jose de Charmoy created Baudelaire in 1902.
+The sculptor Jose de Charmoy created Baudelaire memorial in 1902.